-The game, which is the championship contest between the NFC and AFC champions in the National Football League to determine the overall league winner, is the most heavily bet single event in all of sports.
-Professional gamblers and first-time bettors are all involved, and the amount of money that goes through the sportsbooks is staggering.
-There was over $136 million in wagers on the 2021 game.
+The Super Bowl is the most heavily bet single event in all of sports.
+Professional gamblers and first-time bettors are all eager to get their action down, and the amount of money that goes through the sportsbooks is staggering.

 Here in Arizona, bettors are champing at the bit to make a few Super Bowl wagers.
-With the help of legal and regulated online and mobile sportsbooks, they’ll be able to do just that.
-From moneyline bets all the way to the incredibly popular in-game betting, wagering opportunities for the Super Bowl are seemingly endless.
+With the help of legal and regulated online sportsbooks and sportsbook apps, they’ll be able to do just that in 2021.
+From moneyline bets all the way to the incredibly popular in-game props, betting opportunities for the Super Bowl are seemingly endless.

 Why does the line move leading up to the Super Bowl?